 29 June 2020

-The curators of the UK’s biggest touring contemporary art exhibition, ‘British Art Show 9’ (BAS 9), have revealed its artist selection and new dates today.
-The exhibition will travel to Plymouth in late 2021 and remain on show until spring 2022.
-Prior to this it will be displayed in Wolverhampton and Aberdeen.
-It will travel to Manchester afterwards.
+The curators of the UK’s biggest touring contemporary art exhibition, ‘British Art Show 9’ (BAS 9), have revealed its artist selection and dates today.
+The exhibition will travel to Plymouth in late 2022.
+Prior to this it will be displayed in Wolverhampton, Aberdeen and Manchester.

-The exhibition will be displayed across four city venues – The Box, KARST, The Arts Institute’s Levinsky Gallery at the University of Plymouth and The Gallery at Plymouth College of Art.
+The exhibition will be displayed across four city venues – The Box, KARST, The Arts Institute’s Levinsky Gallery at the University of Plymouth and MIRROR at Plymouth College of Art.
 Works will include sculpture, film, installation, performance, painting and photography.

 The curators of BAS 9, Irene Aristizábal and Hammad Nasar, have made their artist selection after extensive research and travel across the UK.
 The majority of the artists are developing new works for the exhibition.
 Others will present ambitious recent works that have not yet been seen in Britain.